Pilot Translational and Clinical Studies

 - Translational Trials Development and Support Laboratory (CCHMC)

 - Vector Production Facility (CCHMC)

 - Vontz Core Imaging Laboratory (UC)

-This new pilot grant mechanism will enable investigators at all levels to explore ways to improve the efficiency and effectiveness of the processes and methods used in clinical and translational research.
+This pilot grant mechanism enables investigators at all levels to explore ways to improve the efficiency and effectiveness of the processes and methods used in clinical and translational research.

 Applications will be accepted from faculty or staff from all UC campuses, the Academic Health Center (including CCHMC, UC, VAMC, UCMC), or any of the regional colleges/universities including Xavier, Mount Saint Joseph, NKU, Thomas More, and Miami.
 Investigators may include, but are not limited to, clinical research professionals and data management specialists.
 This program is also open to members of the Greater Cincinnati community and patient advocacy groups at a local, regional or national level.
 Advanced degrees (MD, PhD, MD-PhD or equivalent) are not required for eligibility.
 Collaborative groups of investigators spanning disciplines and programs are strongly encouraged.
 Submissions from underrepresented and minority investigators are also encouraged.
 Applicants must be CCTST members.
 Join free of charge.

 Funding requests of up to $10,000 are acceptable.
 Special requests of up to $20,000 must be approved prior to submission.
 Each submission deadline (3-5 per fiscal year) will have a specific focus, such as streamlining informed consent or improving research participants' understanding of complex information.
 See the RFA linked below for details.